kubernetes/enhancements/keps/sig-node/20191025-image-pull-progress.md

   images, so we have a window of round about 800 pods downloading a container image at the same time.

-  If we configure the feature to an event period of 1 second, then it would result in between 0 and 800 QPS to the API Server.
+  If we configure the feature to an resource update period of 1 second, then it would result in between 0 and 800 QPS to the API Server.

 - **Will enabling / using the feature result in supporting new API types?
 How many objects of that type will be supported (and how that translates to limitations for users)?**

-  No, we will reuse the existing pull related events `PullingImage`, `PulledImage` and `FailedToPullImage` but these will contain additional metadata, like the pull progress.
+  Yes, the API will be deployed via a CRD.

+  (TODO: I'm not sure if there is a need to limit the amount of custom resources)

 - **Will enabling / using the feature result in increasing size or count of the existing API objects?**

-  Yes, the amount of events will increase up to the configured event period multiplied by the amount of pods pulling an image at the same time.
+  Yes, the amount of resources and their updates will increase up to the configured update period multiplied by the amount of pods pulling an image at the same time.

 - **Will enabling / using the feature result in increasing time taken by any operations covered by existing SLIs/SLOs (e.g. by adding additional